 - 14.1 Decent homes are fundamental to people's wellbeing and quality of life, and the foundation for achieving balanced and sustainable communities.
 Sufficient homes should be available for all sectors in the community, including the travelling community.
 Their design should help support the move towards a low carbon future and adaptation to climate change.
 Homes should be served by appropriate facilities and services. - 14.2 The existing stock of housing is generally of good quality and there are very low levels of vacancy.
 Owner-occupied housing predominates, though there is also a large proportion of Council owned housing in comparison to other districts in the county.
 This reflects Hemel Hempstead's New Town legacy.
 The borough has a mix of house types that includes a large proportion of terraced housing, modest levels of detached properties, and lower proportions of flats and semi-detached properties relative to adjoining districts. - 14.3 House prices are high due to the borough's proximity to London and its attractive local environment.
-House prices are high relative to incomes, which means that many local people find it difficult to access suitable accommodation.
+House prices are high relative to incomes, meaning that many local people find it difficult to access suitable accommodation.
 Most new completions are for open market housing, and levels of housing need within the borough continue to exceed the supply of affordable housing, particularly for first-time buyers.
-The economic downturn did not significantly affected market affordability. - 14.4 The supply of affordable housing has been growing over the last few years, but the amount and proportion in relation to the total housing supply has remained low.
+The economic downturn did not significantly affect market affordability. - 14.4 The supply of affordable housing has been growing over the last few years, but the amount and proportion in relation to the total housing supply has remained low.
 The existing supply of affordable homes has also been affected by the Right to Buy, leading to a continuing reduction in stock available to those in housing need, although take up of this scheme has declined in recent years. - 14.5 The borough's population is changing with growing numbers of elderly residents forecast as a result of increased life expectancy.
-Household size is projected to continue to fall (from 2.36 in 2006 to 2.15 in 2031), particularly as a consequence of an increase in one person households. - 14.6 The potential supply of housing has been assessed through the South West Hertfordshire Strategic Housing Land Availability Assessment (SHLAA) and subsequent updates.
+While this will add to the number of one person households and the population in communal homes, there is also evidence of an increase in the number of young children and more sharing.
+The past long term trend of declining household size has slowed significantly. - 14.6 The potential supply of housing has been assessed through the South West Hertfordshire Strategic Housing Land Availability Assessment (SHLAA) and subsequent updates.
 The Council has reviewed the SHLAA in consultation with the development sector, firstly through the Housing Land Availability Papers, and through annual monitoring of sites.
 It shows there is significant housing potential in the borough and illustrates where sites are expected to come forward for development.
-Urban capacity (that is sites within the existing settlement boundaries) is important to supply, but its potential contribution reduces later in the plan period.
+Urban capacity (that is sites within the existing settlement boundaries) is important to supply, but its potential contribution reduces later in the plan period. - 14.7 Demand and need for housing has been assessed through the London Commuter Belt (West) Strategic Housing Market Assessment (SHMA) 2010 (covering six Hertfordshire authorities, including Dacorum).
+The SHMA provides information on the type and tenure of housing required to meet need and market demand across different housing markets.
+The housing market areas are defined, with Dacorum